asm0dey/de-ds/index.md

 * Adhoc reporting

 <!--
-Once the recommender MVP is ready for production, the data analyst will work with data engineering to create pipelines for the data they need to monitor the recommender.
+Once the recommender MVP is ready for production, the BI analyst will work with data engineering to create pipelines for the data they need to monitor the recommender.
 In addition, they may define experiments in order to make their conclusions about the business impact of the new model more robust, such as only applying the recommender to part of the customer base in order to have a baseline to compare to.

 Following this, they will build dashboards using tools such as PowerBI or Tableau which keep track of how much the recommender is affecting acquisition, retention, and the subsequent impact on revenue.
 The analyst will be primarily responsible for monitoring these metrics and communicating with both business and data science if the model doesn't seem to be performing as expected.
 In addition, they may need to create adhoc analyses about the performance of the recommender, such as pulling the numbers for piece for marketing to show off the cool technology that Trasos is using.
 -->